 As discussed above in the section “Types of Repair Agreements,” there are three types of obligors: VSCPs, dealers, and insurance companies.
 Over the past 40 years, dozens of VSC companies and car dealers have gone out of business.
 In many cases, car owners who purchased repair agreements from one of these companies that went out of business were stuck with unpaid repair claims.
 Their repair agreements became worthless pieces of paper.

 If you buy a VSC, it is important that you only buy it from a car dealer, and that the VSC contains the name and address of the CDI-authorized backup insurance company.
-The CDI has received many complaints from people who bought repair agreements from companies that were operating illegally.
-Licensed VSCPs, and insurance companies that sell MBI policies, must follow dozens of rules to reduce the chance of bankruptcy, pay valid claims promptly, and otherwise treat people fairly.
+Licensed VSCPs and insurance companies that sell MBI policies must follow dozens of rules to reduce the chance of bankruptcy, pay valid claims promptly, and otherwise treat people fairly.
 Unlicensed companies that sell repair agreements by phone, mail or the internet often do not pay valid claims and are committing a felony.
+See “Consumer Alert” above.

 The Price— The price of a repair agreement depends mainly on the type of car, how many miles are on the car’s odometer when you buy the agreement, the kinds of repairs that the contract covers or does not cover, and the number of years or miles the agreement covers before it expires.